Updated September 14, 2023.

 How can I get probiotics in my diet?

 Probiotics are found in fermented foods like yogurt, kefir, sauerkraut, kimchi, and pickles.
 Be sure to look for words like “raw,” “lacto-fermented,” or “unpasteurized” on the package, and check for the phrase “live active cultures” on yogurt cartons.
 These indicate that the product hasn’t been heated after fermentation.
-Look for foods that contain at least 100 million cultures per gram, which sometimes appears on the label.

 What about supplements?